Adela44/python-word-games/README.md

 1.  **Classic Wordle**: Guess the 5-letter English word.
 2.  **Guess the Fruit**: Guess the name of the fruit (various lengths).
 3.  **Unscramble 5**: Restore the correct order of a shuffled 5-letter word.
-4.  **Anagram Finder**: Given a word, try to guess one of its valid anagrams—there may be several correct answers.
+4.  **Anagram Finder**: Given a 5-letter word, try to guess one of its valid anagrams—there may be several correct answers.
+5.  **Missing Letters**: Given a 6-letter word with 2 random letters missing, guess the original form
 ## Gameplay Example
 Here is what the "Guess the Fruit" mode looks like: